fburic/candia/README.md

 export MSGF_JAR_PATH="$HOME/software/MSGFPlus/MSGFPlus.jar"
 ```

+#### DIA-NN

+To perform quantification with the generated CANDIA library, we provide a wrapper script
+for the Linux version of DIA-NN.
+The the user may install `diann-linux` from https://github.com/vdemichev/DiaNN
+(included in the "source code" package of each release).

+CANDIA is known to work with DIA-NN `1.7.4`

+The wrapper `scripts/quantification/diann.Snakefile` is simply a convenience script that supplies all necessary parameters,
+and ensures resuming on error.
+Once the library is created, the user may run DIA-NN independently of CANDIA or the Singularity workflow.

 #### Mayu

+Note: The `tpp` version `5.0.0-0` bioconda package that also includes Mayu may give missing error libraries.
+The user can install a stand-alone version as described here.

 Mayu is in the form of Perl scripts, so it only needs to be unzipped to be used.
 http://proteomics.ethz.ch/muellelu/web/LukasReiter/Mayu/